-The Moderna bivalent COVID-19 vaccine is now available for people aged 18+ who are eligible to have their third or fourth dose.
+The Moderna and Pfizer bivalent COVID-19 vaccines are now available for people aged 18+ who are eligible to have their third or fourth dose.

-The COVID-19 vaccine is a safe way to protect you, your family, and your friends from getting sick.
+The COVID-19 vaccine is a safe way to protect you, your family, and your friends from getting seriously ill.

 The information on this page is about vaccination for adults aged 18 and older.

-Adults can be vaccinated at pharmacies, GPs and SA Health vaccination clinics.
+Adults can be vaccinated at participating GPs and pharmacies across South Australia.

 For people aged 18 and older